dmayes403/timesheet_walkthrough/unit-11/http-departments.md

 ![](img/http_use.png)

 The `getDepartments()` function that we just created returns an `Observable` containing a list of `Deparments`.
-To make the request to get data, we have to call `this.http` which is the injected `HttpClient` in the constructor, and we call the `get()` method on that module to define it as a `get` request rather than a `post` or `delete` request.
+To make the request to get data, we have to reference `this.http` which is the injected `HttpClient` in the constructor, and we call the `get()` method on that module to define it as a `get` request rather than a `post` or `delete` request.
 We also pass in `https://hr-timesheet-test.firebaseio.com/departments.json` to the `get()` request to define the location that we are retrieving data from.

 To see this in action, let's update our `departments.component.ts` file to retrieve departments using this new `getDepartments()` function.